PandaRider/Taobao-PCB-guide/README.md

 Submission of claims depends on your institute's funding procedure.
 However, you will likely find the steps described here helpful as it passed the mother-of-all-red-tape.

-In short, you need 2 screenshots.
+Basically, you need 2 screenshots.

 1. Aliwangwang screenshot
+  1. Go to https://my.alipay.com/ and login
+  2.
 ![]()

 2.